-Craig E. Thompson joined APLA as Chief Operating Officer in 1997 and became the Executive Director in July 1998.
-As the leader of one of the largest HIV/AIDS service organizations in the United States, he oversees all APLA operations, including health education and HIV prevention, government affairs, client and community services, fund development, finance and communications.
+Craig E. Thompson joined APLA as chief operating officer in 1997 and became the chief executive officer in July 1998.
+As the leader of one of the largest HIV/AIDS service organizations in the United States, he oversees all APLA operations, including health education and HIV prevention, government affairs, client and community services, fund development, finance, and communications.

 From 1988 to 1992, Thompson was employed by Security Pacific Burns Fry, an investment banking firm, working as part of the advisory team in mergers and acquisitions.